nush16/AK-Porfolio-Website/readme.md

 ![desktop_index](/images/screenshots/desktop_index.png)

 ### **About Me**
 The user will find information about me in this page.
-Upon entering the page, a slideshow is
+Upon entering this page the user will see a slideshow with pictures and also a 'typing' animation.
+Srolling down the main content of the page can be found.
+Also a copy of my resume can be downloaded.

  #### *Mobile View About Me Page*
 ![mobile_about_me]()